skip to content

 MN Science Ecosytem infographicMedical Devices

-• Medtronic is the world’s largest medical device maker – got its start here in a garage in the 1950s when Earl Bakken developed the first external, wearable battery-powered heart pacemaker.
+• Medtronic, the world’s largest medical device maker – got its start here in a garage in the 1950s when Earl Bakken developed the first external, wearable battery-powered heart pacemaker.
 The company then commercialized the first implantable pacemaker in 1960.
 With its operational headquarters in Fridley, Minn., Medtronic employs more than 90,000 people in 150 countries.

 • Well-known medical device companies such as Boston Scientific and Abbott have large operations in Minnesota.